isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-js-3.md

    >
    >Make sure that your `tracker` instance is accessible and does not get deallocated until the end of the media session.
 This instance will be used for tracking all the following events for that session.

-## Migrate from version 2.x to 3.x in JavaScript
+## Migrate from JavaScript 2.x to 3.x

 For detailed information about migrating from 2.x to 3.x, see [2.x to 3.x Migration.](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/MigrationGuide.html)